Order / Enquire Now

 Evolving Design and Flexible Adaptation

-Initial engagement began in June 2024 with a virtual Teams meeting.
-Wallbarn received PDF plans, issued a preliminary quotation and proposed an initial layout concept.
+Initial engagement began in June 2024 via a virtual Teams meeting.
+Wallbarn reviewed PDF plans, issued a preliminary quotation and proposed an initial layout concept.

 On-Site Problem Solving in Constrained Conditions

-Once materials were delivered to site, Wallbarn conducted a detailed site visit, attended by a technical team member and a Director.
-The inspection revealed several tight-space areas where standard layout configurations required localised modification.
+Once materials were delivered, Wallbarn conducted a detailed site visit involving both a technical specialist and a Director.
+Several constrained areas were identified where standard layouts required adjustment.

 Regenerating a Historic Bristol Landmark

-The Old Brewery redevelopment is part of a major regeneration of the historic Ashton Gate Brewery site, which dates back to 1829.
-The scheme blends new-build construction with the careful refurbishment of original brewery buildings, preserving the area’s industrial heritage while delivering modern residential and commercial spaces.
+The Old Brewery redevelopment forms part of a wider regeneration of the Ashton Gate Brewery site, dating back to 1829.
+The project blends heritage preservation with modern construction.

 The development includes: